 |Asking team to take paid time off||Full||Yes||No||FFCRA, CARES Act|

 |Cutting shifts, reducing hours or salaries||Partial||Maybe||Maybe||FFCRA, CARES Act|

 - Pros: Your employees will still be employed and getting paid.

 - Cons: It doesn’t help you if your business is having cash flow issues.

 Forcing your team to use their PTO means they still get paid.
-However, keep in mind that with the FFCRA that goes into effect on April 1, they may be entitled to emergency paid leave without having to exhaust their existing PTO.
+However, keep in mind that with the FFCRA, they may be entitled to emergency paid leave without having to exhaust their existing PTO.

 However, if they take paid leave under FFCRA, you may be able to be reimbursed for 100% of the cost.